2019–20 Liga EBA season: Season summary

 On June 22, 2020, the Spanish Basketball Federation announced the six teams that promoted to LEB Plata.

-Before this announcemente, Universitat de Vic CB Vic, best team of the Group C, resigned to promotion.
+Before this announcement, Universitat de Vic CB Vic, best team of the Group C, resigned to promotion.

 Conference A

 The Conference A consisted of 2 groups of 15 and 14 teams from Galicia, Asturias, Cantabria, Castile and León, Navarre, La Rioja and Basque Country.